-The Copenhagen Journal of Asian Studies is a double-blind peer-reviewed open-access journal.
-It aims to promote an interface between humanities and social sciences and to analyse modern Asia in comparative, cross-cultural perspectives.
+The Copenhagen Journal of Asian Studies (the CJAS) aims to promote an interface between humanities and social sciences and to analyse modern Asia in comparative, cross-cultural perspectives.
 The geographic scope of Asia covers cultural-economic regions of East Asia, Inner Asia, West Asia, Central Asia, South Asia and South-East Asia as well as it includes Asian cultural spheres globally.

 The CJAS publishes articles (6-8.000 words), reports from the field and book reviews that focus on the following: